appoena/ubat-docs/Writerside/topics/install-on-prem.md

 The inbound traffic flows through three different ports.
 These can be changed in the docker compose file.

-Default host inbound traffic ports:
+Default hosts inbound traffic ports:

 - `3000`
 - `7001`